 Last time saw how EigenCentrality and PageRank reveal the most influential or important nodes in a network.
 This time, we’ll see how network clustering helps identify community structures.

 Our clustering algorithm is a careful balance of speed and quality, identifying communities, or sub-networks, in your graph data.
 Let’s take a closer look.

 To understand clustering, we need to understand a graph concept called modularity.

 Modularity is a way to measure how readily a network can be divided into sub-networks, which we call modules.

-A high modularity score means there are tightly connected modules, with relatively few links connecting the modules together.
-A low modularity score indicates the opposite – or a relatively even distribution of links between nodes in the network.
+A high modularity score means there are tightly-connected modules, with lots of links between the nodes but few links connecting the wider modules.
+A low modularity score indicates sparsely-connected modules – meaning distinct modules are hard to find as there’s a relatively even distribution of links between nodes in the network.

 For example, if we imagine a network with 100 nodes and 200 links.
 If one cluster has 25 nodes and 100 links – i.e. a quarter of the nodes, but half of the links – the modularity would be ½ -¼ = ¼.

 Our clustering algorithm works by finding the best network partitions to minimize the modularity score.
 When the algorithm first starts, it takes each node as a cluster.
 We then run through every permutation by moving nodes into clusters, keeping the configuration if the modularity score improves.

 The result is ‘optimal’ partitions for different numbers of modules: